grafana/beyla/docs/sources/tutorial/index.md

 [configuration section in the documentation]({{< relref "../config" >}}).

-After the service from the previous section is running, we can instrument it by executing the `otelauto` command that we previously downloaded with `go install`, as seen in the [Downloading](#downloading-the-autoinstrument) section.
+After the service from the previous section is running, we can instrument it by executing the `beyla` command that we previously downloaded with `go install`, as seen in the [Downloading](#downloading-the-autoinstrument) section.

 We will configure the eBPF autoinstrument to instrument the executable that owns